sarah-you/c0323-code-solutions/javascript-timers/javascript-timers-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is a "callback" function? function that's passed as an argument in another function;
+- What is a "callback" function? function that's passed as an argument to another function;

-- Besides adding an event listener callback function to an element or the `document`, what is one way to delay the execution of a JavaScript function until some point in the future? add optional delay parameter in function; (time in milliseconds)
+- Besides adding an event listener callback function to an element or the `document`, what is one way to delay the execution of a JavaScript function until some point in the future? setTimeOut() function;

 - How can you set up a function to be called repeatedly without using a loop? setInterval() function;